The global skills and competency framework for the digital world

 Contributes to development of information security policy, standards and guidelines.

 Obtains and acts on vulnerability information and conducts security risk assessments, business impact analysis and accreditation on complex information systems.
-Investigates major breaches of security, and recommends appropriate control improvements.
+Investigates major breaches of security and recommends appropriate control improvements.

 Information security: Level 6

-Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, fosters organizational collaboration, and accepts accountability in key areas.
+Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, promotes organisational collaboration, and accepts accountability in key areas.

 Develops and communicates corporate information security policy, standards and guidelines.